Deadline for applications: 6pm on Monday 6 October 2003

 The One To One bursaries provide an opportunity to actively contribute to artists’ development by introducing new ways of responding to individual artists and their diverse needs and unpicking and influencing the forces that impact on their practice.

-The guidelines and framework for the One To One bursaries have been devised in response to the findings of the first three years of the scheme and an artists’ focus group which was organised by the Live Art Development Agency in June 2002.
+The guidelines and framework for the One To One bursaries have been devised in response to the findings of the four years of the scheme and an artists’ focus group which was jointly organised by the Live Art Development Agency and Artsadmin in June 2003.

 Culturally diverse artists and artists who identify themselves as disabled are particularly encouraged to apply.
 We also encourage applications from artists engaging with unusual or challenging forms and concepts in their practice, and artists exploring different ways to address complexity and/or engage with ‘an audience’.